alexandreparra/utils/README.md

-Simple drop in utility files for different languages/frameworks.
-These mostly lift boiler-plate and add simple functions/extensions.
+Simple utility files for different languages/frameworks.
+These mostly lift boiler-plate and have been used in personal projects.